Service Policy: Volunteers

 VI.
 Volunteer Security Issues

 Persons applying for the volunteer library program may be asked to provide references and/or provide information so that a background check can be performed.
 In the event a background check is performed, acceptance into the volunteer program is contingent upon library staff receiving a satisfactory report on a background check.
 With respect to volunteers assigned to a specific library facility, those volunteers may only perform volunteer duties when supervisory library staff members are present in the department.
 Access to City of Fargo networks and computers will be subject to the security policies of the City's Information Technology department.
+Upon resignation, volunteers must return any city property issued to them including badges and fobs.

 VII.
 Requisite Skills and Abilities of Volunteers